HuydDo/best_laptop/README.md

 # Best Laptop

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/best_laptop`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-This ruby provides a CLI to display the The Best Laptops for 2019
+This ruby gem provides a CLI to display the The Best Laptops for 2019.

 ## Installation

 Add this line to your application's Gemfile: